frederic-bousefsaf/ippg-3dcnn/README.md

 ## Requirements
 The codes were tested with Python 3.5/3.6 and Tensorflow + Keras frameworks.

-The different packages must be installed to properly run the codes :
+Different packages must be installed to properly run the codes :
 - `pip install tensorflow` (or `tensorflow-gpu`)
 - `pip install opencv-python`
 - `pip install matplotlib`